Anguilla Company Restoration

 Before restoring a company, the Registrar requires the payment of all fees and penalties that:

-- were due from the company at the date of its dissolution, and
+- were due from the company at the date of its dissolution.

-- would have been payable up to the date of the application for reviving the company as if the the company was never dissolved.
+- would have been payable up to the date of the application for reviving the company as if the company was never dissolved.

 Restoration by Registrar / Court

 We will apply to the Registrar and the Anguilla Financial Services Commission when the company was dissolved for one of the following reasons:

 - the registered agent ceased to act, and a new agent was not appointed

-- articles of dissolution was drawn up to dissolve the company
+- articles of dissolution were drawn up to dissolve the company

 - the company failed to send the Annual Return or to pay the annual government fee